Muskegon Habitat uses three criteria to determine whether or not a family is ready to take part in the homeownership program:

 Habitat offers its program to families between 30% - 60% of the Area Median Income, adjusted for the number of persons in your family.
 Income includes wages, SS, disability, SSI, TANF and child support.
 For our local Habitat, your total yearly gross household income must fall within the ranges listed below.

 If You Think You Qualify:

 In need of more information?

-Please contact the Family Resources Coordinator or call the office.
+Please contact the Homeowner Resources Coordinator or call the office.